API Status Get API Key

 Nullability applies to both the array itself and the type contained within it.

 In short: if an array will never contain null entries, the entry type is marked as non-null.
-If the array itself can never be null, it is also marked as non-null.
+If the array itself can never be null, it's also marked as non-null.

 posts: [Post]